-All students, as members of the College community, are expected to comply with conduct outcomes within the timeframe specified by a Student of Conduct Officer or designee.
-Failure to follow through on conduct outcomes by the date specified, whether by refusal, neglect, or any other reason, may result in additional outcomes and a Dean’s hold.
-A Dean’s hold restricts enrollment and may restrict transcript release.
+All students, as members of the College community, are expected to comply with conduct sanctions within the timeframe specified by a Student of Conduct Officer or designee.
+Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanctions and a Conduct Hold.
+A Conduct Hold restricts enrollment and may restrict transcript release.
 Cancellation of enrollment occurs when a previous Dean’s hold has been cleared with the condition that the enrollment will be cancelled for failure to meet the conditions of the clearance.
 If cancelled, the refund of tuition or fees will be subject to the College’s normal withdrawal process.
-A graduation hold is a hold on a student’s participation in graduation exercises and diploma for failure to respond to a request to meet with the Student Code of Conduct Officer or designee, or for noncompliance with conduct outcomes.
-The Senior Student Affairs Officer or designee, may recommend a graduation hold.
+A graduation hold is a hold on a student’s participation in graduation exercises and diploma for failure to respond to a request to meet with the Student Code of Conduct Officer or designee, or for noncompliance with conduct sanctions.
+The Associate Vice President of Student Success may recommend a graduation hold.

 Student Code of Conduct actions or grievance decisions will not be implemented until the time for appeal has expired, until the entire appeal process is completed or until the individual voluntarily waives the right to appeal in writing.
-The exceptions to delaying outcomes until the process is complete include: 1) when interim suspension has been invoked by the Senior Student Affairs Officer or designee; or 2) to protect the well-being of students on the campus.
+The exceptions to delaying sanctions until the process is complete include: 1) when emergency removal has been imposed; or 2) to protect the well-being of students on the campus.

 The procedures and policies outlined above supersede all previous statements and policies of Tulsa Community College with respect to student rights and responsibilities as may appear in any Tulsa Community College publication.
 The College reserves the right to change the Student Code of Conduct policies and procedures throughout the academic year.
 Once those changes are posted online, they are in effect.